-The Addison Road Community Centre is home to the Living Museum, which is an ongoing project that explores the history of this dynamic and culturally diverse site.
-Home to the Gadigal people for over 40,000 years, this land was used as a market garden in the mid-nineteenth century; an Army Depot from 1916; and became the community centre in 1976, during the birth of multicultural Australia.
-Elements of the Living Museum include the gathering of oral histories, images and artifacts; community events that reveal various aspects of this history; and interpretive works such as the Heritage Trail and Honour Roll for Peace.
+The Addi Road Living Museum program aims to unearth, share, and develop the history of this dynamic and culturally diverse site.
+Home to the Gadigal people for over 40,000 years, this place was a dairy and market garden in the mid-nineteenth century; an Army Depot from 1916; a site of protest against military conscription in the 1960s; and a leader in multiculturalism from the 1970s.
+Projects of the Addi Road Living Museum include the collection of oral histories, images, and artifacts; community history events; publications and interpretive works such as our Heritage Trail and Honor Roll for Peace.